Her (dating app)

-Her is a dating and community app for the lesbian, queer, bisexual and sapphic community.
+Her is an American dating and community app for the lesbian, queer, bisexual and sapphic community.
 It was designed for women, non-binary people, and transgender people (including trans men and trans women).
 It is available for iOS and Android.

 The app has features designed for the LGBTQ+ community, such as Pride Pins, sexuality and gender labelling and a community for identities and interests and event listings.

 History

 The app was founded by Robyn Exton and launched in September 2013 under the name of Dattch.
 It was originally dubbed a lesbian app.

 It was originally designed after Exton was inspired by Grindr, the app for gay men.
 The idea was "born from Ms Exton's frustration with existing lesbian dating websites and apps, which she didn't think were good enough.
 She says the market was dominated by "dating sites that were initially created for gay men, and tuned [sic] pink for lesbians".
 After releasing it she learned that women were looking for a different user journey and decided to build the first dating user journey truly designed for women.

 In 2015 HER was launched globally, clinching publicity from publications such as TechCrunch and Washington Post.